 But first, here are my stencil hacks for that perfect stencil finish every time.
 And I also have a step-by-step tutorial for stenciling on wood, if that’s what you are looking for.

 The first step of pretty much any project that involves paint is making sure the surface is clean and smooth.
 One of my projects involved stenciling an old galvanized planter so I made sure to give it a good scrub before trying to stencil anything.
 No matter what, paint won’t stick to oil, dirt, or dust.

-Secret 1: The Adhesive
+Stencil Secret 1: The Adhesive

 Now you’re ready to get your stencil in place.
 I used to use painter’s tape to hold my stencils in place but that really isn’t the greatest.
-It works okay for keeping thing from moving around, but it doesn’t do anything to prevent bleed-through.
+It works okay for keeping thing from moving around, but it doesn’t do anything to prevent bleeding.

 Now I use repositionable spray adhesive instead and it is amazing.
 You spray a light layer onto the back of your stencil and then set it in place.
 (If you want your wording centered, be sure to center the stencil.
 Also check that your words are straight.)

 This works so well.
-The adhesive is strong enough to hold the stencil in place while you work but it is super easy to remove when you are done.
+The adhesive is strong enough to hold the stencil in place while you work, but it is super easy to remove when you are done.
 Even better, the entire stencil is firmly adhered to the surface so stray paint can’t creep under the plastic around your letters.

 After you remove your stencil, there may be a very light residue left on the surface from the adhesive.
 This is easily wiped away with a baby wipe or damp paper towel.
 (In the picture above, I used painter’s tape in addition to the adhesive spray, but then I figured out it really isn’t needed.)

-Secret 2: The Brush
+Stencil Secret 2: The Paintbrush